synchrovision/catpow-uploader/README.md

 ### Create Fileset

+First, create fileset that listed files you want to upload.
-There's 5 way to create fileset
+There's 5 way to create fileset.

 #### 1. Via CLI, with files.

+Execute record.php with filesetname you like as first argument, second file path you want to upload.

 ```command
 php record.php filesetname path/to/file1.php